 Ecommerce is an intensely competitive industry.
 To create a resilient supply chain and meet customer expectations, keeping track of inventory flow and performance throughout your supply chain is a critical part of inventory planning.

 But what, exactly, do you track?
 There are several ways to approach inventory analytics, and the metrics you choose to track and measure depends on your brand’s unique needs and goals.
 However, there are a few that are essential.
-Below is an overview of key inventory metrics that are important to track and analyze.
+Below is an overview of key inventory metrics that are important to track and analyse.